projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/010_Edit_Files.md

 Or in another example, you could have an editor (or projection set) that shows only part of the properties of some concepts, whereas another editor shows all properties.
 This makes it possible to cater for different types of users.

+Projections may specifically request that a property is displayed using a projection from a named editor.
+For this see TODO.

 ### Default Editor
 Because there has to be an editor that can be used as fallback when all other editors are switched off, an editor with the name **default** is generated in case it is not provided.
 If the default editor is provided but incomplete,